-Conventionally, flag FTQEC uses a lookup table decoder as a space decoder and relies on Shor-style repeated syndrome measurements as a time decoder, although there are instances where this is not the case [40].
+Conventionally, flag FTEC uses a lookup table decoder as a space decoder, and relies on Shor-style repeated syndrome measurements as a time decoder.
 These decoders have pros and cons.
 The lookup table decoder is fast and distance-preserving.
-However, building a lookup table requires an exhaustive search over all possible fault combinations up to a certain number of faults, and the table requires a lot of memory to store.
+However, building a lookup table requires an exhaustive search on all possible fault combinations up to a certain number of faults, and the table requires a lot of memory to store.
 Thus, it might not work well with a code of high distance (unless code concatenation is applied).
 The Shor-style time decoder is simple and compatible with any space decoder.
 However, the large time overhead required in the repetition can result in a lower threshold.

-In this work, we build several optimization tools for both space and time decoders for the purpose of reducing the overhead of both to obtain better-performing protocols for flag qubit-based FTQEC.
-Most of our tools are applicable to general stabilizer codes, but we primarily focus on self-orthogonal CSS codes (CSS codes in which X- and Z-type generators are of the same form) in which the number of physical qubits is odd, the number of logical qubits is 1, and logical X and Z operators are transversal for simplicity.
+In this work, we build several optimization tools for both space and time decoders for flag FTEC so that it becomes more practical.
+Most of our tools are applicable to a general stabilizer code, but we primarily focus on a self-dual CSS code in which the number of physical qubits is odd, the number of logical qubits is 1, and logical X and Z operators are transversal for simplicity.
 Our main results are the following: (1) We develop a technique to build a lookup table more efficiently.
-Our compact lookup table can leverage the structure of a self-orthogonal CSS code and requires 87.5% less memory footprint compared to a lookup table designed for a generic stabilizer code.
-Our method also efficiently verifies whether a configuration of the flag circuits preserves the code distance.
-The development also leads to a notion of fault code, which can be useful in error sampling for the circuit-level noise model.
-(2) We introduce the Meet-in-the-Middle (MIM) technique, which can help the lookup table decoder correct faults more than the number of errors correctable by the underlying code.
-Although the correction is not always successful, the higher success probability can significantly increase the pseudothreshold in our simulations.
-(3) We generalize previous work [38] on adaptive syndrome measurement schemes to flag FTQEC and introduce one-tailed and two-tailed adaptive time decoders, which are useful in different circumstances.
-We also develop a classical processing technique on flag information that makes our FTQEC protocols compatible with any fault-tolerant Clifford computation.
-(4) We use our optimization tools and perform numerical simulations on the hexagonal color codes [41] of distances 3, 5, 7, and 9.
+Our compact lookup table for a self-dual CSS code requires 75% less memory footprint compared to a lookup table for a generic stabilizer code.
+Our method also efficiently verifies whether a given configuration of the flag circuits preserves the code distance.
+The development also leads to a notion of fault code which can be useful in error sampling for the circuit-level noise model.
+(2) We introduce the Meet-in-the-Middle (MIM) technique which can help the lookup table decoder to correct faults more than the number of errors correctable by the underlying code.
+Although the correction is not always successful, the higher success probability can significantly increase the pseudothreshold in our simulation.
+(3) We generalize the adaptive syndrome measurement scheme from [29] to flag FTEC and introduce one-tailed and two-tailed adaptive time decoders, which are useful in different circumstances.
+We also develop a classical processing technique on flag information that makes our FTEC protocols compatible with any fault-tolerant Clifford computation.
+(4) We use our optimization tools and perform numerical simulations on the hexagonal color codes [31] of distances 3, 5, 7, and 9.
 The results show that each of our tools can significantly reduce the logical error rates and increase the pseudothreshold for each code while preserving the code distance.
-For the hexagonal color code of distance 9, the pseudothreshold is improved by one order of magnitude, from $(1.34 \pm 0.01) \times 10^{-4}$ to $(1.42 \pm 0.12) \times 10^{-3}$, when all techniques are applied.
+For the hexagonal color code of distance 9, the pseudothreshold is improved by one order of magnitude, from $(1.34 \pm 0.01) \times 10^{-4}$ to $(1.42 \pm 0.12) \times 10^{-3}$ , when all techniques are applied.

 This paper is organized as follows.
-In Section II, we define the noise model in this work, review flag FTQEC, and provide definitions of fault-tolerant error correction.
+In Section II, we define the noise model in this work, review flag FTEC, and provide definitions of fault-tolerant error correction.
 In Section III, we develop optimization tools for space decoder, including an efficient method to build a compact lookup table and the MIM technique.
 In Section IV, we develop optimization tools for time decoder, including the one-tailed and two-tailed adaptive time decoder, and other extended techniques for CSS codes.
 In Section V, we provide numerical results for the hexagonal color codes and observe the effects of the MIM, the adaptive time decoding, and the separated X and Z counting techniques on the logical error rates.
 We discuss and conclude our results in Section VI.